BEST Magic Shows San Diego California 2019

 Come to the San Diego County Fair and enjoy an evening of magic with some of the areas best magicians.
 Every evening of the fair you will find a rotating line-up of fabulous entertainers that will be sure to have you scratching your head in wonder.
 Spend the day enjoying all the fair has to offer and then finish off a great day with an After Six Magic Show".

 If Los Angeles is too crazy for you and San Francisco too cold, then San Diego is a California city that will have you saying, it was just right.
-Whether you already live there, or you are lucky enough to spend some time exploring this sweet city, we encourage you to take some time to see what magic delights San Diego has to offer.
+Whether you already live there, or you are lucky enough to spend some time exploring this sweet city, we encourage you to take some time to experience the San Diego magic delights.
 There's nothing like some sleight-of-hand, mind-reading and fluffy rabbits in hats to take your mind off your worries and bring a smile to your face.